 Bocconi University

-This paper studies the robustness of estimated policy effects to changes in the distribution of covariates.
-Robustness to covariate shifts is important, for example, when evaluating the external validity of (quasi)-experimental results, which are often used as a benchmark for evidence-based policy-making.
+This paper studies the robustness of estimated policy effects to changes in the distribution of covariates, a key exercise to evaluate the external validity of (quasi)-experimental results.
 I propose a novel scalar robustness metric.
-This metric measures the magnitude of the smallest covariate shift needed to invalidate a claim on the policy effect (for example, \( ATE \geq 0 \) ) supported by the (quasi)-experimental evidence.
-My metric links the heterogeneity of policy effects and robustness in a flexible, nonparametric way and does not require functional form assumptions.
-I cast the estimation of the robustness metric as a de-biased GMM problem.
-This approach guarantees a parametric convergence rate for the robustness metric while allowing for machine learning-based estimators of policy effect heterogeneity (for example, lasso, random forest, boosting, neural nets).
-I apply my procedure to the Oregon Health Insurance experiment.
-I study the robustness of policy effects estimates of health-care utilization and financial strain outcomes, relative to a shift in the distribution of context-specific covariates.
-Such covariates are likely to differ across US states, making quantification of robustness an important exercise for adoption of the insurance policy in states other than Oregon.
-I find that the effect on outpatient visits is the most robust among the metrics of health-care utilization considered.
+It measures the magnitude of the smallest covariate shift needed to invalidate a claim on the policy effect (say, ATE greater than 0) supported by the (quasi)-experimental evidence.
+I estimate my robustness metric using de-biased GMM, which guarantees a parametric convergence rate while allowing for machine learning-based estimators of policy effect heterogeneity (including LASSO, random forest, boosting, neural nets).
+I apply my procedure to study the robustness of policy effects’ estimates for health-care utilization and financial strain outcomes in the Oregon Health Insurance experiment.
+I find that, among all outcomes, the effect of the insurance policy on outpatient visits is most robust to shifts in the distribution of context-specific covariates.

 Average instructor rating: 4.8/5